 Not only is his circle and square meticulously done, but the actual figure of the “Vitruvian Man” is rendered almost like one of da Vinci’s figures from his paintings.
 We see the human anatomy and anatomical correctness in every body part of the male’s figure, from his arm muscles, leg muscles, torso, and the minute details depicted in his face and curly hair.

 If we look at his face, we will notice a serious and quite intense stare forward and simultaneously neutral, as if he is gazing as a model being painted or as some sources describe, as “intense as someone looking in a mirror”.

 A cut-out portion of Leonardo da Vinci’s Vitruvian Man; Leonadro, Public domain, via Wikimedia Commons

-It is believed this was a self-portrait by da Vinci, expanded on by the author and historian Toby Lester, describes in his book, Da Vinci’s Ghost (2012), that the figure’s face is an “idealized self-portrait in which Leonardo, stripped down to his essence, takes his own measure”.
+It is believed this was a self-portrait by da Vinci, expanded on by the author and historian Toby Lester, who describes in his book, Da Vinci’s Ghost (2012), that the figure’s face is an “idealized self-portrait in which Leonardo, stripped down to his essence, takes his own measure”.
 Lester continued to explain that the drawing is almost like a “kind of metaphysical self-portrait in which Leonardo – as an artist, a natural philosopher, and a stand-in for all humanity – peers at himself with furrowed brow and tries to grasp the secrets of his own nature”.